tw-aws-d2e/databricks-aws-datamesh-starterkit/README.md

 # Stock Last Sales

 The 'stock_last_sales' project is an example project to show how to implement a data product with Databricks Asset Bundles.
+The main job will process the data which is then published to Data Mesh Manager.
+It also includes implementing CI/CD using GitHub Actions.

 This bundle contains two jobs:
   - data_ingestion_job: simulates an input port